← Back to Home

 Mandela Effect Examples

-Here are some of the most commonly reported Mandela Effect examples.
-While some may seem far-fetched, the important thing is to remain open-minded to the genuine recollections of others.
+Here are some commonly reported Mandela Effect examples.
+While they may seem far-fetched, it is important to remain open-minded to the genuine recollections of others.

-For me personally, the most convincing evidence came from changes I observed in my own decades-old King James Version Bible.
+For me personally, some convincing evidence has come from changes I have observed in my own decades-old King James Version Bible.

 Art & Iconic Images